MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/install/devprop-type-sbyte.md

 ---
 title: DEVPROP_TYPE_SBYTE
-description: In Windows Vista and later versions of Windows, the DEVPROP_TYPE_BYTE identifier represents the base-data-type identifier that indicates the data type is a SBYTE-typed signed integer.
+description: In Windows Vista and later versions of Windows, the DEVPROP_TYPE_SBYTE identifier represents the base-data-type identifier that indicates the data type is a SBYTE-typed signed integer.
 keywords: ["DEVPROP_TYPE_SBYTE Device and Driver Installation"]
 topic_type:
 - apiref